 • child reviews.

-Prohibited individuals will also be required to lodge tax returns, or notify they are not required to lodge, for income years in which they were prohibited.
+Prohibited individuals will also be required to lodge tax returns, or notify Centrelink of their ATI if they and/or their partner are not required to lodge an income tax return, for income years in which they were prohibited.
 This includes years during which they were prohibited from receiving FTB for the entire income year.

 Act reference: FA(Admin)Act section 7 How to claim, section 14 Restriction on determining claim where income tax assessment not made